Introduction

 Pulse Code Modulation

-- Pulse Code Modulation (PCM), is a digital process in which the message is sampled and rounded off to the nearest value of a finite set of allowable values.
+- Pulse Code Modulation (PCM) digitally samples the message and rounds it off to the nearest value within a finite set of allowable values.

 - The rounded values are coded.

-- PCM generator produces a series of numbers or digits.
+- The PCM generator produces a series of numbers or digits.

-- Each one of these digits, in binary code, represents the amplitude of the signal sample at that instant.
+- Each digit in binary code represents the signal sample’s amplitude at that instant.

 - Signals are transmitted as binary code.